 Use the resources below to answer the questions that follow.

 - Why Must A Cell Divide at http://plaza.ufl.edu/alallen/pgl/modules/rio/stingarees/module/why.html

 - What limits the size a cell can become?
 Be as specific as you can.

 - If you double the size of a cube, how does this affect the surface to volume ratio?

 - Surface Area to Volume Ratios at http://www.youtube.com/watch?v=xuG4ZZ1GbzI (2:45)

 - Does the rate at which materials diffuse into a cell vary with the size of the cell?

 - What does this mean for large cells?

 - How does an embryo develop from a fertilized egg?

-- List some reasons that cells must divide.
+- List two reasons that cells must divide.